WTDY-FM: 1975-2000: Talk

 After her brother William died in 1979, Dolly Banks took over as general manager.
-William Banks had no children, so several distant relatives filed lawsuits, fighting for ownership of WWDB and WHAT.
+William Banks had no children, so several distant relatives filed lawsuits, fighting for ownership of twin stations WWDB/WHAT.
 In 1985, Dolly Banks retired after the African-American employees of sister station WHAT, along with the Black Media Caucus in Washington, D.C., sued the estate, receiving millions of dollars and forcing an estate sale of WWDB.
-The sale, which was overseen by the U.S. Federal Communications Commission (FCC), required the stations to go to black ownership.
-WWDB was sold to Ragan Henry, a black Philadelphia attorney, for an undervalued amount of $6 million.
+The sale, which was overseen by the U.S. Federal Communications Commission (FCC), required the stations to be sold to a Black owner.
+WWDB was sold to Ragan Henry, a Black Philadelphia attorney, for an undervalued amount of $6 million.
 Henry's law firm had worked for the Banks family.
 Irv Homer had to testify before the FCC.